Filburt: Development

-Martin Olson, a writer described the decision when Nickelodeon gave the "ok" for the marriage of Filburt and Paula Hutchison as one of the most memorable moments of the production.
+Writer Martin Olson described the decision when Nickelodeon gave the green light for the marriage of Filburt and Paula Hutchison as one of the most memorable moments of the production.
 Martin said that the executives at first did not like the idea: linear character development did not exist in Nicktoons.
 Joe convinced the executives to allow for the marriage to occur.